relder6/hallc_replay_rsidis/CALIBRATION/hms_hodo_calib/README.md

 (In case you are calibrating HMS hodo using a coincidence run, then make sure to include T.coin.*)

 2. Determine the time walk correction parameters.
-Instead of "root -l", use "hcana -l".
+Instead of "root -l", I recommend using "hcana -l".

      a.
 Start "root -l" and then  .x timeWalkHistos.C+("current_dir/to/ROOT_filename.root", Run_Number, "hms") ---> If doing coincidence, then "hms"->"coin"